TransparentHealth/direct-test-certificates/creating-direct-certificates-for-testing.md

 https://github.com/videntity/django-direct

-Can be installed with `pip`,
+Can be installed with `pip install getdc`.
+Works on Linux or Mac out of the box anon Windows with a little effort.

 Licenses
 --------
-The software packages mentioned above copyright of Videntity Syetare open source under the GPLv2 license.
-Commercial licenses are available.
+The software packages mentioned above copyright of Videntity Systems, Inc and are  open-sourced under the terms of the GPLv2 license.
+Non GPL'd commercial licenses are available.
 Contact sales@videntity.com for more information.

   (c)Videntity Systems, Inc. 2013-2016.